Commentary: North-South Disparities in English Mortality

 Beyond north and south (and us and them)

 We decided to compare ‘north’ and ‘south’ because this reflects long-established geographical and administrative boundaries and because these definitions have some cultural relevance.
-The perception of the north being qualitatively distinct from the south has a long history – as illustrated by Orwell’s quote above – and is still widely understood.
-This holds even though it can be difficult to articulate what the differences between north and south are (audiences have cited, among many other things: accents, weather, landscape, industries, frothiness of beer, friendliness of strangers, transport links, availability of gravy in chip shops, footballing superiority, wealth, quality of theatres and distance from Westminster).
+The perception of the north being qualitatively distinct from the south has a long history and is still widely understood.
+This holds even though it can be difficult to articulate what the differences between north and south are (contenders include: weather, landscape, industries, wealth, transport links, accents, frothiness of beer, friendliness of strangers, sporting prowess, quality of theatres and distance from Westminster).
 People also disagree on where the south ends and the north begins, and if you live in the Midlands you might quite rightly resent being classified as either a northerner or a southerner.
 Extending the analysis to the rest of Britain or the UK – which we have not done here – adds another set of complications.
 Our approach of aggregating administrative regions into two groups based on latitude was therefore partly pragmatic, reflecting the levels at which routine administrative data is collected, and partly intended to reflect some of these complex cultural and political considerations.

 The biggest threat to the validity of our approach is London, a perennial nuisance for social epidemiologists because it is so radically different – socially, economically and culturally – to the rest of the country.
 It can be argued that comparing two halves of most countries would show that the half containing the capital has better health and social outcomes.
 This ‘capital effect’ is exaggerated in England because our political, economic and cultural resources are so heavily concentrated in one place.
 For all the recent talk of devolution and localism, most of the key decisions affecting localities in England (and to a lesser extent, the rest of the UK) are still made in and around Westminster.
 To address this problem, we conducted another set of analyses, breaking north and south up into their constituent administrative regions and comparing these regions to London and to each other.
 In some respects, this analysis provided more confirmation of a North-South effect: the highest mortality rates were found in the most northerly regions.
 However, the differences in mortality rates between regions were much smaller than the difference in mortality rates between London and the rest of the country: even the East of England, the ‘healthiest’ region outside of London, had mortality rates 14% higher than the capital.
 This suggests that for young adults the real divide in England is not between north and south, but between London and the rest of the country.

 However, despite the oppositional tone of this debate, it is important to remember that this is not simply a case of ‘us’ versus ‘them’.
 Southerners do not generally conspire against the welfare of northerners, and (most) Londoners do not harbour malicious intent towards people living outside the M25.
 Neither is this a zero-sum game.
 Improving health outcomes in the north need not adversely affect health in the south, and flattening the social gradient in health need not involve ‘levelling-down’ – dragging the health of the better off down to the level of the worst off.
-International comparisons find that steeper inequalities – and the attendant stress and insecurity – adversely affect everyone in society, including those at the top, and this suggests that achieving greater equality could deliver widespread social and health benefits.
+International comparisons show that greater inequality – with all its attendant stress and insecurity – adversely affects everyone in society, including those at the top.
+This suggests that achieving greater equality could deliver widespread social and health benefits.

 What can be done?

 There are two main arguments for doing little or nothing about the problem.
 The first is that it is partly attributable to geology and climate and has been a fixture in English life for at least a thousand years.
 This argument asserts that the north is more a victim of geography than political neglect, and modern policy solutions are unlikely to make much of a dent in permanent, physical sources of disadvantage.
-This rather fatalistic outlook is supported by the persistence of the divide through multiple political cycles; Victorian reforms couldn’t fix the problem and recent governments that have expressed concern with social and regional inequality have been no more effective in closing the gap than indifferent ones.
+Support for this position is provided by the persistence of the divide through multiple political cycles; Victorian reforms couldn’t fix the problem and governments that have expressed concern with social and regional inequality have been no more effective in closing the gap than indifferent ones.
 However, the rapid change in mortality trends outlined in our paper suggest that the size of the divide is not fixed and its existence is not inevitable.
-The geographical argument can be further unpicked by considering examples where climate is largely irrelevant or should have favoured the north, but political and economic decisions nevertheless created a disadvantage.
+The geographical argument can be further unpicked by considering examples where climate is largely irrelevant or should have favoured the north, but political and economic decisions nevertheless resulted in disadvantage.
 For example, for two centuries the cotton industry relied on mills dotted across Lancashire, where coal for generating power was buried nearby and the damp climate created ideal spinning conditions.
-Cotton mills produced enormous wealth for Britain but the mill towns themselves never prospered; although lung disease, industrial injury and pollution remained local, the wealth gravitated southwards.
-When the cotton industry finally died, whole communities withered, largely unsupported by a nation they had sacrificed their health to enrich.
+Cotton mills produced enormous wealth for Britain but the mill towns themselves didn't prosper in the long term; the wealth gravitated southwards whilst the industrial disease and pollution remained local.
+When the cotton industry finally died, whole communities - no longer economically useful- were abandoned.
 Arguments can be made for who has responsibility when an industry fails and whether investing into affected communities is ultimately beneficial or futile, but when elements of the London-based financial industry failed in 2008 there was little hesitation in providing generous government support.
-The capital, it appears, fails in the right way.
 Not only was the government response to that crisis directly beneficial to the south, it was indirectly damaging to the north.
 Years of austerity followed, resulting in cuts to public spending on which the north was more reliant – both for employment and services.
-Infrastructure spending was reined-in everywhere except London, for which investment could still be found to cover the multi-billion pound Crossrail, Thameslink and Olympic Park projects.
+Infrastructure spending was reined-in everywhere except London, for which billions of pounds could still be found to cover the Crossrail, Thameslink and Olympic Park projects.
 These decisions on where to allocate national resources are generally justified by the national interest, but they repeatedly favour the south in general and London – where these decisions are taken – in particular.

 A second argument for non-intervention is that northerners’ wounds are largely self-inflicted.
 Whereas responsibility for curbing the infectious diseases that killed most Victorians lay with the state and its power to undertake great public works of sanitation, responsibility for the non-communicable causes of most of today’s premature deaths lies with the individual.
 This is particularly the case for young adults: excess deaths in the north are mainly attributable to accidents, alcohol and drugs, and so the North-South divide could be closed if northerners would just adopt more temperate lifestyles.
-Following this argument, the only role for the government in an era of universally available healthcare is to educate and encourage northerners along the road to wellness – a role that happily entails minimal effort, expenditure and accountability.
+Following this argument, the only role for the government in an era of universally available healthcare is to educate and encourage northerners along the road to wellness – a role that entails minimal political commitment and accountability.
 However, whilst individuals certainly bear responsibility for their own health, they are rarely entirely to blame when that health fails.
 A single drug-related death could be attributed to misfortune or irresponsibility, but multiple deaths – following strong and consistent social and geographical patterns – reveal deeper structural causes.
 Epidemics of anxiety, depression and self-destructive behaviour have broken out across the UK, US and other countries in recent years, in some cases leading to a reversal of decades-long trends of rising life expectancy.
 These reversals have been concentrated in communities that have also seen reversals in economic fortune and an apparent loss of hope in the future, leading economists to coin the term “deaths of despair” to describe the phenomenon.
-Explaining these deaths by concentrating solely on the self-destructive behaviour places most of the responsibility on the individual, but considering the wider social determinants reveals structural societal defects that lie beyond individual control.
-In this context, educational messages targeting individuals will simply widen existing inequalities; it is far harder to choose life when life is miserable or hopeless.
+Explaining these deaths by concentrating solely on the final link in the causal chain - the self-destructive act - places most of the responsibility on the individual, but examining the wider social determinants reveals structural societal defects that lie beyond individual control.
+In this context, educational messages targeting individuals will simply widen existing inequalities; it is far harder to choose life when life is hopeless or intolerable.
 More comprehensive solutions are required – collective failure demands a collective response.

 Undoing 1,000 years of disadvantage will involve a much stronger policy response than has been attempted to date, including social and economic changes to rebalance the economy between North and South.
 Given the importance of deprivation as an underlying driver of the divide, a successful strategy would need to tackle the impact of existing social disadvantage and poverty in the short term, and aim to prevent it in the long term.
 The recent Due North report sets out a possible template for doing this, including: investments in education, skills and economic development; welfare support to tackle child poverty; devolution of powers away from Westminster; more equitable allocation of NHS funding and other public resources; and more balanced investment in essential infrastructure.
 Although recent governments have expressed interest some of these ideas – for example, through the Northern Powerhouse initiative – the continuing débâcle of Brexit has disrupted all plans, and the North-South divide continues to claim lives on an industrial scale.